hyperledger-archives/fabric/docs/dev-setup/build.md

     Use "peer [command] --help" for more information about a command.
 ```

-The `node start` command will initiate a peer process, with which one can interact by executing other commands.
-For example, the `node status` command will return the status of the running peer.
+The `peer node start` command will initiate a peer process, with which one can interact by executing other commands.
+For example, the `peer node status` command will return the status of the running peer.
 The full list of commands is the following:

 ```
       node